Jeffrey Alexander Sterling: Conviction under the Espionage Act

-Sterling, who maintains that his communications with Risen did not involve secret information, was convicted of espionage charges on January 26, 2015.
+Sterling maintained that his communications with Risen did not involve secret information, and the prosecution was designed to punish him for filing a race discrimination suit against the CIA.
+He was convicted of espionage charges on January 26, 2015.
 Sentencing was originally scheduled for April 24, but after learning of the sentence of no more than two years’ probation plus a fine given one day earlier to David Petraeus for the misdemeanor of unauthorized removal and retention of classified material, Sterling's lawyers submitted a plea that Sterling "not receive a different form of justice" than Petraeus, asking for a similarly lenient sentence instead of the 19 to 24 years imprisonment sought by the federal prosecutors.
 On May 11, 2015, U.S. District Judge Leonie Brinkema sentenced Sterling to 3½ years in prison.
 Judge Brinkema said there was "no more critical secret" than revealing the identity of a man working with the CIA, and that Sterling deserved a harsher penalty than other recent leakers because he had not pleaded guilty or admitted wrongdoing.
 The judge said she was moved by his accomplishments but needed to send a message to others: "If you do knowingly reveal these secrets, there's going to be a price to be paid."
 On June 22, 2017, a three-judge panel of the 4th Circuit U.S. Court of Appeals upheld the sentence.

 Sterling was incarcerated at FCI Englewood.
 In 2016, Sterling's wife said that she was afraid that Sterling could die of health issues behind bars.
 In September 2016, Sterling detailed the FBI's continued indifference in his seeking treatment for a severe heart condition, in letters which were published by Common Dreams.
 In April 2017 Sterling was placed into solitary confinement after he allegedly threatened an officer.
-He was "denied medication for his heart condition and endured a cardiac-related episode" while in solitary confinement.
+He was allegedly "denied medication for his heart condition and endured a cardiac-related episode" while in solitary confinement.